 Did you know that a new blog post is created every half a second?
 That’s over 175,000 new blog posts every day.
 Kinda scary, right?
 That’s a lot of content out there for potential readers to be sifting through.
 So it’s only natural you want to make your posts stand out – gain the attention of readers – and keep them coming back for more.
 Here’s the best 29 tips I’ve learned over the years to help make your blog posts (way) better!

-How to Make your Blog Posts Way Better – 29 Tips & Tricks
+How to Make your Blog Posts Better – 29 Tips & Tricks

 1. Use images to break up your content

 The stats are in and posts with images displayed throughout get 94% more views than those that don’t use photos.
 Not only is it more visually pleasing to the eye, but it can also spark an emotion in a read – excitement, intrigue, sympathy… and guess what?
-Sparking an emotion means your content is more likely to be SHARED.
-Meaning TRAFFIC.
-Meaning blogging gold.
+Sparking an emotion means your content is more likely to be shared.
+And sharing means traffic, which means growth!

 2. Create your own infographics